Tearsheet

 Share Repurchases

-• Federal Agricultural Mortgage Corporation had not repurchased shares since a small tranche in 2020, as of September 2025.
+• Federal Agricultural Mortgage Corporation repurchased $75.0 million in preferred shares in 2024.

 Share Issuance